What's on this page:

 Sometimes we will request or receive Personal Information that is sensitive and we call this “Sensitive Personal Information”.
 This is information relating to your health,

-genetic or biometric data, sex life, sexual orientation, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, as well
+genetic or biometric data, sex life, sexual orientation, racial or ethnic origin, political opinions, religious or philosophical beliefs and trade union membership.

 we’ll need to ask you to provide details of the injury.
 We know how sensitive this data is, so protecting it is a top priority.
 The types of Sensitive Personal Information we hold